 A: Reloading the page a couple of times should reload your Service Worker.
 You can use the Inspector to check.

 Q: The cache API doesn't match the spec.

 A: Currently, it's just an interim polyfill.
 Feel free to star the native cache API bug to get updates on our progress toward the real thing.

 Q: I have a different question.

-A: Leave a comment here or reach us out via blink-dev (make sure to include Service Worker in the subject of your email).
+A: Leave a comment here or reach us out via blink-dev with Service Worker in the subject of your email.